The Ultimate iPad Pro Magic Keyboard Case

 It covers the front and back completely with the cylindrical hinge running along what could be called the "binding" edge.
 The problem is it's not very protective.
 While it works very well, it's just not that pretty to look at or hold in your hand.
 After a few days of interacting with it, people start to look around for something to cover their cover.

 So whether you call it a case or whether you call it a cover, Apple's $350 accessory does provide some protection for your tablet in the same way that a traditional minimal iPad case or cover does.
-Some people would define a tablet case as something that holds the device in place while your using it or something that you slide the device into when you're done using it like a sleeve.
+Some people would define a tablet case as something that holds the device in place while you're using it or something that you slide the device into when you're done using it as a sleeve.

 iPad Pro Magic Keyboard Cover?

 At MacCase, we've been down this path before.
 Or, as some folks might like to say, this is not our first keyboard cover, case, sleeve rodeo.
-We make some excellent iPad Pro keyboard covers for the 12.9-inch Apple tablet and some folio style cases compatible with smart keyboards.
+We make some excellent iPad Pro keyboard covers for the 12.9-inch Apple tablet and some folio-style cases compatible with smart keyboards.

 With the release of the 2020 4th generation 12.9 and 2nd generation 11-inch Pro models, we started to see a change in the direction of what people were looking for in a "keyboard case” if they were using the Magic version.
 “Do you have a place I can put this, do you have a place I can put that”, the questions were asked.